Convoy HG 76: 16–18 December

-A U-boat shot to the surface 200 yd ahead and a chase began; Walker tried to ram the U-boat but found that it could turn inside the turning circle of Stork nearly as fast.
-The ship fired on the U-boat, illuminated it with snowflakes and managed to ram it just forward of the conning tower, scraping over the hull of the submarine.
+A U-boat shot to the surface 200 yd ahead and a chase began; Walker tried to ram the U-boat but found that it could turn inside the turning circle of Stork, nearly as fast.
+The ship fired on the U-boat, illuminated it with snowflake flares and managed to ram it just forward of the conning tower, scraping over the hull of the submarine.
 As the U-boat emerged from under the stern, depth charges set for shallow were dropped, blowing up the U-boat.
 The bows of Stork were crushed and bent sideways and the Asdic dome under the hull was smashed.
-Soon after, U-108 torpedoed Ruckinge, which was abandoned and sunk later by Samphire.
-Focke-Wulf Condors arrived, one was shot down in another head-on attack and a second aircraft was damaged.
+Soon afterwards, U-108 torpedoed Ruckinge, which was abandoned and sunk later by Samphire.
+Condors arrived, one was shot down in another head-on attack and a second aircraft was damaged.
 When more Condors reached the convoy in the afternoon, a Martlet pilot made such a determined head-on attack that he collided with the Condor, destroying it and coming back with its aerial round his tail-wheel; the night of 18/19 December was quiet.